oliguo/Server-Certbot-XAMPP-Ubuntu/README.md

 sudo /opt/lampp/lampp restart
 ```

-## 8. Finially you can the run command and following the steps of certbot to choose what you want to generate
+## 8. Finally, you can the run command and following the steps of certbot to choose what you want to generate
 ```
 sudo certbot --apache-ctl /opt/lampp/bin/apachectl
 ```